React SEO: How to Optimize Web Applications for Search Engines

 There are specific websites or users that have JavaScript turned off on their web browsers.
 They do so in the interest of saving time or internet bandwidth.
 In some cases, it might have been Google who failed to render specific elements of your website, making it impossible to convert potential customers.

 Best Practice: Empty first-pass content is a result of using React.
 You could circumvent React's CSR by using an SSR Framework like Next.js or Gatsby.js.
-Next.js uses SSR, where the framework will generate the JS bundles' HTML and CSS on the server side before sending it as a response to the request.
+Next.js uses SSR, where the framework will generate the JS bundles' HTML file and CSS on the server side before sending it as a response to the request.
 Gatsby.js instantly sends already rendered HTML, CSS, and JavaScript files to the requester.
 While both options incur greater costs, they remain a fantastic workaround for improving your site's SEO while staying within the React ecosystem.

 Another option to look at is pre-rendering, which preloads all HTML elements on a page and caches SPAs through Headless Chrome.
 Pre-rendering service intercepts all HTTP requests to your website and labels them as either a bot or an actual user.